petrkeil/Blog/2015_03_12_R_ms_template/intro.md

-# Simple template for scientific manuscript in R markdown
+# Simple template for scientific manuscripts in R markdown

 The good reasons to write scientific reports and manuscripts in LaTeX or Markdown are: improved document integrity (always), simplicity (not always) and reproducibility (always).
-I prefer the lightweight and simple Markdown over rich but also more complex LaTeX -- I think that light and simple is good for reproducibility.
+I prefer the lightweight and simple Markdown over rich but more complex LaTeX -- I think that light and simple is good for reproducibility.
 I am also in love with `knitr`.

-Hence, I made a really simple *template for the classical manuscript format* for R markdown and knitr.
+Hence, I made a really simple template for the classical manuscript format for R markdown and knitr.
 Check out the the resulting [`.pdf`](https://github.com/petrkeil/Blog/raw/master/2015_03_12_R_ms_template/manuscript_template.pdf) and [`.html`](https://rawgit.com/petrkeil/Blog/master/2015_03_12_R_ms_template/manuscript_template.html).

-The template contains four major components of any scientific manuscript:
+The template contains four important components of any scientific manuscript:

 * equations (using LaTeX syntax)
 * table with caption (done by `kable` package, but you can also use `xtable`)